mauricelambert/WebScripts/docs/Security_Considerations.md

 # Security Considerations

-An example of deployment for production is available [here](https://webscripts.readthedocs.io/en/latest/Deployment/) ([wiki](https://github.com/mauricelambert/WebScripts/wiki/Deployment)) using NGINX and python virtual environment.
+An example of deployment for production is available [here](https://webscripts.readthedocs.io/en/latest/Deployment/) ([wiki](https://github.com/mauricelambert/WebScripts/wiki/Deployment)) using NGINX/Apache and python virtual environment.
 This example respect all security considerations defined in this page.

 ## Installations

 ### Secure server and connection

- - I recommend using a **HTTPS proxy** on production environments (to protect against `MiM` attacks and protect the *WebScripts Server*).
+ - I recommend using a **HTTPS proxy** or **HTTPS Server with WSGI module** on production environments (to protect against `MiM` attacks and protect the *WebScripts Server*).
+ - Set `webproxy_number` to the number of *HTTP proxy* used, it's important for *IP Spoofing protection*.

 ### Virtual environments